mintedreward/heartmail/sbw-specs/sbw-7b-transaction-template.md

 		* [checksum] OP_HASH OP_EQUALVERIFY

 ### Template Enforcement
-* Outlined in SBW18
+* Outlined in SBW 7c

 ## Discussion Items

 * The header should be dropped from the stack through either an EQUALVERIFY function or through OP_DROP
 	* Should checksum be separated from header?
 Should it always be dropped via EQUALVERIFY
 	* Or, should header fields be separate pushdatas?
 And OP_CAT is performed in the checksum field, or something like that
-	* We will want access to header fields (such as transaction template identifier outlined in SBW18), so there must exist a way for these fields to be accessed prior to dropping from the stack
+	* We will want access to header fields (such as transaction template identifier outlined in SBW 7c), so there must exist a way for these fields to be accessed prior to dropping from the stack